alexzorin/onapp/README.md

 Where `<query>` is mentioned, you can search via any exported field in `onapp.VirtualMachine`, i.e `onapp vm list User=1 Booted=false`.
 Try `onapp help vm list` for a list of fields.

-Where `<id>` is mentioned, you may either provide exact #ID, exact Label or Hostname, or the CLI will attempt to gues which VM you mean via Levenshtein distance.
+Where `<id>` is mentioned, you may either provide exact #ID, exact Label or Hostname, or the CLI will attempt to guess which VM you mean via text similarity.
 Inexact matches will prompt confirmation.